 Leftovers of this tetrazzini do heat up really nicely in the oven or microwave, it might be a little dryer but that pasta has soaked up a little bit of the sauce and actually has more flavor.
 We are a leftover family, too.

-Looking For More Easy Dinner Ideas?
+Looking For More Casserole Recipes?

 This noodle casserole recipe is one of our favorite ways to use up leftover turkey!
 A creamy, cheesy casserole is total comfort food!